-If the LEA plans to implement LEA-wide activities, describe the actions the LEA will take to build the schools' and parents' capacity for strong parental involvement, in order to ensure effective involvement of parents and to support a partnership among the school involved, parents, and the community to improve student academic achievement [Sections 1118(a)(2)(C), 1118(e)(1-14)].
+If the LEA plans to implement LEA-wide activities, describe the actions the LEA will take to build the schoolsí and parentsí capacity for strong parental involvement, in order to ensure effective involvement of parents and to support a partnership among the school involved, parents, and the community to improve student academic achievement [Sections 1118(a)(2)(C), 1118(e)(1-14)].

-Content and Type of Activity Porcon Anticipated Impact on Student Achievement Timeline Evidence of Effectiveness ( LEA allocates Title I dollars for Title I schools to do Parent Make-and-Take Workshops in the area of math and reading.
+Studer tudent academic achievement [Sections 1118(a)(2)(C), 1118(e)(1-14)]. count Content and Type of Activity Person Responsible Anticipated Impact on Student Achievement Timeline Evidence of Effectiveness LEA allocates Title I dollars for Title I schools to do Parent Make-and-Take Workshops in the area of reading, math, STEM and/or FSA.
 The importance of the standards are stressed.
-Tammy Yorke, Title I Coordinator parents participate in school activities.
-2 times per year, scheduled by individual schools.
-Increased parent attendance at this type of workshop evidenced by parent sign in sheets 2 organizations to provide information to parents about resources in their community, i.e. Head Start, Health Dept. This strengthens the Diane Howes, Parent Specialist, Dr Pam Jackson- Smith, Homeless liaison numbers, by home- Periodically throughout the 2014- 2015 school year.
+Lammy Varka parents participate z umes per Increased parent attendance at this type of workshop evidenced by parent sign in sheets Parent Involvement Specialist provides information to parents about various organizations and resources in their community , i.e. Head Start, Health Dept., Boys & Girls Club.
+This strengthens the home/school/community relationships.
+Diane Howes, Parent The school district will provide communication with parents who have no working telephone numbers, by home-visits when needed and by providing resource information by newsletters, website, and via school contact.
+Periodically throughout the 2016- 2017 school year.
 Documented communication with teacher & school staff by Parent Involvement Specialist with parents.
-3 Each Title I school will offer a Parent Resource Center.
-School-based Parent Involvement Liaison Students make great gains when parents participate in school activities.
-Ongoing Sign-in Log and Materials Check- out log 4 District Parent Advisory Committee to have parents representing all Title I schools to discuss ways to improve parent involvement, suggest how to overcome barriers, etc. Diane Howes, Parent Specialist Parental involvement increases student achievement.
-4 meetings per year Sign-in and agendas.
-5 Title I Annual Meetings at Title I Schools Diane Howes provides Power Point, school admin conduct meeting Parent notification of Title I requirements and advantages improves parents understanding and knowledge of programs related to students' academic progress 1 meeting per year Sign-in sheets and agendas.
-6 Transitioning from Preschool to Kindergarten Parent workshops Diane Howes, Parent Specialist Parental involvement increases student achievement. z meetings Sign-in sheets and agendas
+3 Each Title I elementary and middle school will offer a Parent Resource Center.
+School-based Parent Involvement Liaison Students make greater gains when parents participate in school activities.
+Ongoing Sign-in Log and Materials Check- out log Title I Parent Involvement Council (f/k/a the DPAC) to have parents representing all Title I schools to discuss ways to improve family engagement, suggest how to overcome barriers, ideas for family engagement events, etc. Diane Howes, Parent Specialist Family engagement increases student achievement.
+At least 3 meetings per year in October, February, and April.
+Sign-in and agendas.
+5 Title I Power Point supplied for Annual Title I Parent Meetings all Title I Schools Diane Howes provides Power Point, school admin conduct meeting Parent notification of Title I requirements and advantages improves parents understanding and knowledge of programs related to students' academic 1 meeting per year Sign-in sheets and agendas.